rediris-es/simplesamlphp-module-updater/README.md

 # simplesamlphp-module-updater

-A SimpleSAMLphp module adding support for backing up and updating SimpleSAMLphp
+A SimpleSAMLphp module adding support for backing up configurations and updating SimpleSAMLphp

 ## Installation